dydra/replication.js/README.md

-## dydra replication web client support
+## dydra web client support

-This JavaScript library implements a web client interface to the Dydra replication facility.
+This library implements a JavaScript web client interface to the Dydra RDF service.
-It mediates persistence for native JavaScript application and u/i data models through web worker threads to a remote Dydra replication service via GSP/websockets.
+It mediates persistence for native JavaScript application and u/i data models to a remote Dydra service via GSP/HTTP and/or websockets.
-The remote service implements CRDT-repositories which reconcile and replicate revisions among multiple clients.
+The remote service implements either W3C GSP-conformant transactional repositories, revisioned repositories which maintain data through PUT/POST/DELETE operations or CRDT-repositories which interpret PATCH opertations to replicate and reconcile data among multiple clients.

-The library realizes an application model which comprises multiple processes and and their respective data:
+The library integrates an application data model with a remote store by reconciling representations in three realms:

-- web application resources
+- web application data
   represented as JavaScript objects
-  identified by a combination of subject iri and application key values
+  identified by a combination of instance identifier and application key values
-  represented by JavaScript object fields each of which binds either an atomic
+  represented by JavaScript object properties, each of which binds either an atomic
-    value, an object, or an array of such combined into a model which is qualified by revision
+    value, an object, or an array of such
+  combined into an active model which is associated with a revision
+  JavaScript proxy objects monitor access to instance fields and propagate
+    them through the intermediate graphs to the store

+- persistent data
+  represented as a revisioned collection of RDF quads stored in a
+    service repository
+  where the subject iri correspond to the application model instance identifier
+  the predicate arity is either one, for atomic values or higher for arrays
+  the object terms are either literals or subject iri of related resources

 - intermediate graphs
   each a collection of triples
-  each marshalls the object field changes associated with a given application
+  each captures the object field changes associated with a given application
     model transaction
+  a JSON-LD context governs the relation between terms and property values
   each associated with a revision to enable undo/redo

-- remote replicas
-  a collection of revisioned quads (that is, multiple graphs) stored in a
-    service repository
-  the subject iri of which correspond to the application model subject iri
-  the predicate arity is either one, for atomic values or higher for arrays
-  the object terms are either literals or subject iri of related resources
+The library concerns the application data, the intermediate graph and communicating it to the remote RDF repository.

-The JavaScript implementation concerns the first two processes and is realized by three components in the client:
+It is realized by three components in the client:

- - the application API
+ - the GraphObject API
  - JavaScript / RDF mediation
- - the background remote replication
+ - the background remote requst processing

-       application API                         background replication
+        application API                         background requests
-    <- ReplicableObject ->               <---------- RDF-worker --------->
+    <-    GraphObject   ->               <- GraphStore + RDF GSP,SPARQL ->

     Object  -  field-cache  -  Graph  -  GSP/websockets  -  RDF-repository

                       JavaScript / RDF mediation
-               <---------- ReplicaDatabase ----------->
+               <---- GraphDatabase + RDFDatabase ----->

 ### Application API